🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(f"Vocabulary size: {len(ft_model.wv)}")

-# Word in training data
+# A word included in the training data

 word = "learning"